YouTube / iTunes / Spotify / Radio Public / Pocket Casts / Google Podcasts / Breaker / Overcast

 They were biding their time until a better opportunity came along.

-The pandemic lockdowns and subsequent financial government assistance presented them with the opportunity and the funds to find a job that provided better working conditions.
+The pandemic lockdowns and subsequent financial government assistance presented them with the opportunity and the funds to find jobs that provided better working conditions.

 Perhaps the same thing is occurring in Japan.